-Cristiano Ronaldo says he'll 'never change' after outburst following Portugal-Serbia controversy
+Cristiano Ronaldo Says He'll 'Never Change' After Outburst Following Portugal-Serbia Controversy

 "But there are difficult times to deal with, especially when we feel that an entire nation is being punished.
 Lift your head and face the next challenge now!
 Come on, Portugal!"

-Portugal head coach Fernando Santos revealed "embarrassed" referee Danny Makkelie apologised post-match in the Serbian capital.
+Portugal head coach Fernando Santos revealed "embarrassed" referee Danny Makkelie apologized post-match in the Serbian capital.

-"The referee apologised to me in the booth and told me he was embarrassed," Santos said during his news conference.
-"I was in the dressing room with him and he apologised to me.
-He had told me on the pitch that he was going to see the images and that if it was the case he was calling me to apologise ... and so it was.
+"The referee apologized to me in the booth and told me he was embarrassed," Santos said during his news conference.
+"I was in the dressing room with him and he apologized to me.
+He had told me on the pitch that he was going to see the images and that if it was the case he was calling me to apologize... and so it was.

 "We have to rethink.
 The referees are human and make mistakes, but that's why there is the VAR and the goal-line technology to avoid this."